 G = specific gravity of solids; = mass density of water; w= water content; The theoretical zero void line can be drawn by plotting the theoretical maximum dry density in the compaction curve if the value of ‘w’ and G is known.

 In order to perform construction for heavy loads like airways and highway construction, there comes the need for heavier compaction.
 The compaction energy provided by the standard proctor test is not sufficient, hence a Modified Proctor test or AASHTO Proctor test was developed.

-The modified proctor test was altered and practiced by AASHTO and ASTM.
+The modified proctor test was altered and practised by AASHTO and ASTM.
 The mould used in modified proctor test has a internal diameter of 100mm and height of 127.3mm.
-This also have a detachable base plate as in the case of standard proctor test.
+This also has a detachable base plate as in the case of standard proctor test.